dekzyd/AirBnB_clone/README.md

 The project is run via the console, which acts as the user interface.
 The console can be started by running './console.py'

-Project by Adekoya Oladayo & Right Praise.
+Project by Adekoya Oladayo & Right Sophia Praise.